-vice-president, agriculture & livelihoods, Foundation for a Smoke-Free World
+vice-president of agriculture and livelihoods for the Foundation for a Smoke-Free World

 Jim Lutzweiler, a public policy and market development expert, is vice president of agriculture and livelihoods at the Foundation for a Smoke-Free World.
 He has more than 20 years of experience developing public-private partnerships to reduce food insecurity globally, and he spent a decade working and living in West and Central Africa while focused on agriculture program design and implementation, market development and policy formulation.